Braunstone Town

-Braunstone is a civil parish and is the largest parish within the district of Blaby in Leicestershire, England, now known as the Town of Braunstone or more commonly, Braunstone Town.
-In 2007 the population was around 15,000.
-There are around 7,500 households including Thorpe Astley.
-At the 2011 census the population of the civil parish had increased to 16,850.
+Braunstone is a town and civil parish in the district of Blaby in Leicestershire, England.
+At the 2011 census the population of the town was 16,850.

 Braunstone is mentioned in the Domesday Book of 1086, giving a population of "two sokemen and four villeins".
 The village remained a small settlement (population 238 in 1921) until 1925 when the Leicester Corporation compulsorily purchased the bulk of the Winstanley Braunstone Hall estate.

 It is just outside the city boundary of Leicester, and the part of the old civil parish now inside the city boundary is also called Braunstone.
-This part of the parish, which contains a large council estate was detached in 1935 from the Blaby district and Braunstone Parish to become part of the county borough of Leicester, hence the present split.
+This part of the parish, which contains a large council estate, was detached in 1935 from the Blaby district and Braunstone Parish to become part of the county borough of Leicester, hence the present split.
 The use of the name Braunstone Town is more recent, and is an attempt by Braunstone Town Council to distinguish their village from the council estate of the same name.

 Braunstone Town is adjacent to the M1 motorway (junction 21) and is adjoined by the Meridian Business and Leisure Parks, and the Fosse Shopping Park and Grove Triangle retail outlets.

-Although the parish doesn't have a railway station of its own, Leicester station is close.
-Leicester PlusBus, is a scheme where train and bus tickets can be bought together at a saving.
+Although the parish has no railway station of its own, Leicester station is close.
+Leicester PlusBus is a scheme whereby train and bus tickets can be bought together at a discount.

 History

 The name 'Braunstone' means 'the farm/settlement of Brant'.

 The earliest dated human find recorded is a Bronze Age axe (about 1000 BC) found in 1893.

 Next came the building of the Roman road from Leicester, through the site of the Narborough Road South to the High Cross near Sharnford.
-It is also evident that the Vikings of the early or later period had settlements in or near Braunstone, hence the nearby names of Viking origin – Lubbesthorpe, Countesthorpe, Enderby, Elmesthorpe, Cosby, Kilby, Kirby etc. Throughout the above period Braunstone was covered with forest as were most county areas surrounding – in what was known as Leicester Forest.
-But like most forests these were composed of a series of large woods containing small early settlements or hamlets inter-connected by rough trackways – from which most of our public field paths owe their origin.
+It is also evident that the Vikings of the early or later period had settlements in or near Braunstone, hence the nearby names of Viking origin – Lubbesthorpe, Countesthorpe, Enderby, Elmesthorpe, Cosby, Kilby, Kirby etc. Throughout this period Braunstone was covered with forest (as were most county areas surrounding) in what was known as Leicester Forest.
+Like most forests, these were composed of a series of large woods containing small early settlements or hamlets inter-connected by rough trackways – from which most of our public field paths owe their origin.